TheCSir/HumanVSMonsters_Game/README.md

 **1-	Minotaur**

-Attack: Decreases 1 heart.
+Attack: Decreases 2 heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 6.
-Min speed is 4.

-Effective against: Priests.

-Weak against: Warriors.

-Special skill: Summoning Bulls, each Bull has one heart of health.
+Special skill: Summoning Bull, the minion Bull will have 2 heart of health.

 **2-	Medusa**

-Attack: Decreases 1 heart.
+Attack: Decreases 2 heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 7.
-Min speed is 5.

-Effective against: Archers.

-Weak against: Priests.

-Special skill: Summoning Sneaks, each Sneak has two hearts of health.
-Sneaks cannot attack but they poison Humans which lasts for three turns., affecting the HP by 1 point each turn
+Special skill: Summoning Sneaks, the minion Snake will have 2 heart of health.

 **3-	Griffin**

-Attack: Decreases 1 heart.
+Attack: Decreases 2 heart.

-Defense: 10% chance in blocking all damage.
-90% chance in blocking half damage.
+Defense: Create a shield blocking half of the incoming damage.

-Speed: Max speed is 8.
-Min speed is 6.

-Effective against: Warriors.

-Weak against: Archers.

-Special skill: Summoning Hawks, each Hawk has two hearts, and cannot attack but they decrease the Human speed by 1 speed point each turn.
+Special skill: Summoning Hawks, the minion Hawk will have 2 heart of health

 Each turn, the players will choose from one of three actions:

-1-	Attack
+1-  Move

-2-	Defend
+2-	Attack

-3-	Move
+3-  Special Ability

+4-	Defend

-4-	Swap Player
+5-	Swap